DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture6.md

 ---
 ## Delta-gamma hedging

 Recall from last week that we can make our approximations of the changes dC and dP in option premiums due to a change dS in the underlying asset price S more accurate by including Γ as follows:

 $$dC ≈ ∆_C dS + \frac{1}{2}ΓdS^2$$

 $$dP ≈ ∆_P dS + \frac{1}{2} ΓdS^2$$

-We can use delta-gamma hedging to improve the delta hedging of an option position by taking a position in the asset and a different option .
+We can use delta-gamma hedging to improve the delta hedging of an option position by taking a position in the asset and a different option.

 > - takes into consideration convexity
 > - delta hedging, position in the option
 > - delta gamma hedging, need a position in the stock and another option

 **Delta-gamma hedging** involves taking a position in the asset and in another, different option to hedge an existing option position against **small movements** in the price of the underlying asset.

 So, given a position of h options, for delta-gamma hedging we calculate how many units $Q$ in the asset and $k$ in another option we need in order to hedge against small changes $d$S in the price $S$ of the underlying asset.